Pauly Shore: Film career and other highlights

 In 1992, Shore starred in Encino Man, which was a modest hit.
 The film's success propelled Shore to star in additional films, albeit increasingly less successful: Son in Law (1993), In the Army Now (1994), Jury Duty (1995), and Bio-Dome (1996).
 All five films received sharply negative reviews, with the last three each holding a rating below 10% at Rotten Tomatoes.
 In addition, each of the films grossed less at the box office than the one before.
 Describing Shore's performances in these films, film critic Roger Ebert wrote, "Shore bypasses all categories to achieve a kind of transcendent fingernails-on-the-blackboard effect."
+In a 2017 interview on Joe Rogan, Shore blamed Jeffrey Katzenberg and not listening to his managers for the latter films.
 Shore provided the voice of Robert "Bobby" Zimuruski in A Goofy Movie (1995) and its direct-to-video sequel, An Extremely Goofy Movie (2000).

 In 1997, Shore starred in the eponymous TV show Pauly, which was cancelled after five episodes aired.
 He made a cameo appearance in the American rock band Limp Bizkit music video "N 2 Gether Now" as a pizza deliveryman and a briefer appearance in "Break Stuff".
 The Golden Raspberry Awards has recognized Shore's film performances several times, awarding him Worst New Star of the Year for Encino Man, Worst Actor of the Year for Bio-Dome, and Worst New Star of the Decade for the 1990s, and nominating him for Worst Actor of the Century (which he lost to Sylvester Stallone).

 In 2003, Shore produced, wrote, directed and starred in Pauly Shore Is Dead, a semi-autobiographical mockumentary, and in 2005, starred in the short-lived reality television series Minding the Store.
 In 2010, Shore starred in Adopted, which sees him traveling to Africa to adopt a child.

 In March 2018, Shore appeared as himself in episode 10 of the TV series Alone Together.

 In January 2024, following a fan campaign, Shore revealed a teaser for a short film, starring himself as Richard Simmons titled The Court Jester.
 Simmons released a statement revealing that he did not give permission for the short.